-Shadow token explorer: design elevation scales with layered box-shadows
+A tool to design elevation scales and crispy layered box-shadows

 The depth scale

-The four depth tokens create a consistent elevation hierarchy, each building on the base shadow layers you've configured.
-Each step up adds progressively larger shadow layers, so the sense of distance from the page surface scales naturally.
+Four depth tokens give you a consistent elevation hierarchy.
+Each step up adds progressively larger shadow layers, so the sense of distance from the surface scales naturally.

 depth0